-Many dogs are sound phobic and understandably frightened of loud unpredicatable noises like fireworks and thunderstorms.
+Many dogs are sound phobic and frightened of loud unpredicatable noises like fireworks and thunderstorms.
 They are understandably frightened by these noises as they do not understand that they are not going to harm them.

 Our behaviour can exacerbate this.
 If we change our behaviour when these noises occur this can make our pet will be more anxious.

-Ideally a dog should learn that noises are not frightening and this needs to be done well in advance of their occurrence and is best done when your puppy is young and being socialised.
-The dogs trust have produced a booklet describing how to counter-conditon, or get your dog gently accustomed to strange noises.
+Ideally a dog should learn that noises are not frightening and this needs to be done well in advance of their exposure and is best done when your puppy is young and being socialised.
+The dogs trust have produced a booklet describing how to counter-conditon, or to get your dog gently accustomed to strange noises.
 This website includes recordings of fireworks and other strange noises (traffic, crying babies) which you may like to use.
 Remember to start quiet!

 The following site contains a questionnaire where you can assess your dogs reaction to fireworks as well as some tips for managing firework night http://www.adaptil.com/uk/What-Causes-Stress-In-Dogs/Behaviourist-Fear-Of-Fireworks-Assessment